COVID-19 Information for Parks and Camping

 - Stay home if you are exhibiting symptoms of illness.

-As much as we love seeing you at the parks, close face-to-face interaction isn’t the best idea right now.
 There are several ways you can limit interaction with staff during your visit:

 Purchase your annual park entrance license before you arrive.
 It usually arrives in the mail within 10 days, but your receipt will serve as your license until then.
 The 2021 annual licenses go on sale on Oct.
 1, 2020.

 If you’re only staying a few days, you can purchase your daily park entrance licenses online, too.
 Just enter your dates and print your permit.

 Self-registration stations also exist at park entrances that allow you to purchase your annual or daily licenses if staff members are unavailable.

 Consult your reservation confirmation and campground map to locate your site.
 No need to check-in when you arrive; proceed directly to your site to set up.

 Be respectful of check-in and check-out times so staff have time to prepare it for the next visitor.

 Where able, parks have modified entrance stations to include drive-up window service or provided other low-interaction options.

 Staff are making rounds and entrance booths are staffed as able.
 Emergency numbers are being monitored.